zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 ## Overview
 The advantage of Zowe CLI and of the CLI approach in mainframe development is that it allows for combining different developer tools for new and interesting uses.

-This tutorial demonstrates how to create a brand new Zowe CLI plug-in that uses Node.js to create client-side APIs.
+This tutorial demonstrates how to create a brand new Zowe CLI plug-in that uses Node.js to create a client-side API.

 After following all the steps, you will have created a data set diff utility plug-in called **Files Util Plug-in**.
 The plug-in provides an output that can be sent to a third-party utility to display easy-to-read side-by-side diffs of data set member contents, as shown in the image at the [bottom of this page](../extend-cli/cli-developing-a-plugin#bringing-together-new-tools).

 The completed source for this tutorial can be found on the `develop-a-plugin` branch of the [zowe-cli-sample-plugin repository](https://github.com/zowe/zowe-cli-sample-plugin).

-If you are ready to create your own unique Zowe CLI plug-in, refer to the notes below each tutorial step for guidance.
+**Note:** If you are ready to create your own unique Zowe CLI plug-in, refer to the notes below each tutorial step for guidance.

 ## Setting up the new sample plug-in project
- Download the sample plug-in source and delete the irrelevant folders to set up your plug-in project.
+ Download the sample plug-in source and delete the irrelevant content to set up your plug-in project.

  Follow these steps:

 1. Open a terminal and run the command `mkdir zowe-tutorial`.

     **Note:** All the files created through this tutorial are saved in this tutorial directory.
-2. Enter `cd` to change directory into your `zowe-tutorial` folder.
+2. Enter `cd zowe-tutorial` to change directory into your `zowe-tutorial` folder.
 3. Download the [source code zip file](https://github.com/zowe/zowe-cli-sample-plugin/archive/refs/heads/master.zip) from the Zowe CLI sample plug-in repository.
 4. In your File Explorer, extract the zip file to the  `zowe-tutorial` folder.
 5. Rename the `zowe-cli-sample-plugin-master` directory to `files-util`.